 Undertaking work experience in Australia will help you gain a network of valuable contacts by interacting with co-workers, clients, and customers in your chosen field.
-As you progress in your career, the network you’ve built will further help you to stay up-to-date with the latest developments in your field.
+As you progress in your career, the network you’ve built will help you stay up-to-date with the latest developments in your area.

 You can establish a network through any career, including teaching, freelance writing, market research, and more.
-Another way to make new connections and present yourself in the best way possible is to attend a professional networking event that will enable you to meet like-minded people from all across the world.
+Another way to make new connections and present yourself best is to attend a professional networking event.
+It will enable you to meet like-minded people worldwide.

-If you are unable to secure a job, chat with your tutors and lecturers and stay in touch with them even after graduating.
+If you cannot secure a job, chat with your tutors and lecturers and stay in touch with them even after graduating.

-Whether you work for a law firm or in customer services, you will get to learn some essential workplace skills like working with a team, chatting with customers, handling money, managing time, and more.
+Whether you work for a law firm or in customer services, you will learn essential workplace skills.
+These include working with a team, chatting with customers, handling money, managing time, and more.

-Overall, getting overseas work experience in Australia will help you grow both professionally and personally.
-Once you step into the international jobs market, you will have more options in choosing what you want to pursue.
+Overall, getting overseas work experience in Australia will help you grow professionally and personally.
+Once you enter the international jobs market, you will have more options in choosing what you want to pursue.

 2. Types of Employment You Can Get in Australia

-If you want to expose yourself to a professional environment, build your prospects, and get real industry experience, then applying for an internship program is the smartest move you can ever make.
+If you want to expose yourself to a professional environment, build your prospects, and get real industry experience, applying for an internship program is the way to go.

-Some internships are paid in Australia, and some are unpaid, and a few of them even offer a stipend (a small sum of money to cover extra expenses like lunch, transport, etc.).
+Some employers pay interns in Australia, and some internships are unpaid.
+A few even offer a stipend (a small sum of money to cover extra expenses like lunch, transport, etc.).

-Also, you should know that getting an internship can be quite challenging for both domestic and international students because of the high level of competition involved.
+Also, getting an internship can be challenging for domestic and international students because of the high level of competition involved.